mpebbles/playful-panda/README.md

 offline-tabs saved or offline-versions of apps pre-loaded with information.

 Type of information needed can be recommended from organizations with more expertise in this area.
-My initial thoughts are for
+My initial thoughts are biblical teaching, STEM and English.

 Bible app pre-loaded.